Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 To stop skidding in the snow, you may:

-• Not place your foot on the accelerator to avoid spinning.
+• Do not place your foot on the accelerator to avoid spinning.

-• Resist slamming on the brakes but gently pump the breaks to activate the ABS to lock the brakes safely.
+• Resist slamming on the brakes but gently pump the brakes to activate the ABS to lock the brakes safely.

-• Steer away from the skid when the car skins in one way and steer to the opposite direction to correct your vehicle’s movement.
+• Steer away from the skid when the car skins in one way and steer in the opposite direction to correct your vehicle’s movement.

 What Do You Do if Your Car Spins on Ice?